John Durham: Special counsel to review origins of Trump-Russia investigation

 Beginning in 2017, Trump and his allies alleged that the FBI investigation (known as Crossfire Hurricane) of possible contacts between his associates and Russian officials (which led to the Mueller investigation) was a "hoax" or "witch hunt" that was baselessly initiated by his political enemies.
 In April 2019, Attorney General William Barr announced that he had launched a review of the origins of the FBI's investigation into Russian interference in the 2016 United States elections and it was reported in May that he had assigned Durham to lead it several weeks earlier.
 Durham was given the authority "to broadly examin[e] the government's collection of intelligence involving the Trump campaign's interactions with Russians," reviewing government documents and requesting voluntary witness statements.
-In December 2020, Barr revealed to Congress that he had secretly appointed Durham to lead the Durham special counsel investigation on October 19.
+In September 2020, Barr reportedly had pressed the investigation to publish a report before the upcoming election, leading one of Durham's longtime aides to resign out of concern that he was doing so for political purposes.
+In December 2020, Barr revealed to Congress that he had appointed Durham to lead the Durham special counsel investigation on October 19.
 He stayed on in this capacity after he resigned as U.S. Attorney.
-The U.S. Justice Department's first official expenditure report for the special investigation showed that it had spent $1.5 million from Oct 19, 2020, to March 31, 2021; Durham was not required to report expenditures made before being designated special counsel.
-By September 2022 the costs of his investigation has climbed to $6.5 million since assuming the role of special counsel.
+By September 2022, the costs of his investigation had climbed to $6.5 million since assuming the role of special counsel.

-After 3 years, Durham indicted three men, one of whom pleaded guilty to a charge unrelated to the origins of the FBI investigation, and was sentenced to probation; the other two men were tried and acquitted.
+After a three-and-a-half-year investigation, Durham indicted three men.
+One of them, whose misconduct had been uncovered by the DOJ Inspector General's 2019 review of the FBI investigation, pleaded guilty to a charge unrelated to the origins of the FBI investigation and was sentenced to probation.
+The other two, a Clinton campaign lawyer and a Russian-American analyst, were tried for lying to the FBI and acquitted.
 In both trials, Durham alleged the defendants had deceived the FBI, rather than alleging the FBI acted improperly toward Trump.

+On May 12, 2023, Durham submitted his final report to Barr's successor Merrick Garland.
+On May 15, 2023, Garland released the unclassified report "in full as submitted to me, without any additions, redactions, or other modifications”.
+The report criticized the FBI for problems in its investigation, which had also been uncovered by the 2019 IG review, but did not state that the investigation had violated any rule, concluding that the FBI should have launched a preliminary instead of a full investigation into ties between Trump and Russia.
+The New York Times wrote that the report "largely consisted of recycled material, interlaced with conclusions like Mr. Durham's accusation that the F.B.I. had displayed a 'lack of analytical rigor'".